turingcompl33t/turingcompl33t.github.io/_posts/2022-3-16-Containers-On-AWS.md

 The pricing for ECS is reasonable.
 AWS does not charge additional fees for ECS clusters, so we only pay for the underlying resources on which our ECS cluster runs.
 When we couple this with Fargate, we get the cost-saving benefits of serverless computing - we only pay for the resources that we use, and don't waste money on resources that sit idle.
 Therefore, ECS combines the efficiency of other serverless computing options like AWS lambda with much greater potential for scalability and configurability.

 However, deploying containers on ECS with Fargate is not without its drawbacks, the primary one being the added complexity of setup and management.
 Management complexity is exacerbated by the fact that ECS does not come with a dedicated community of developers creating tooling that eases the burden.
 Other options like Kubernetes on AWS EKS have an edge in this regard.

+**Conclusion** ECS container clusters combined with Fargate serverless computing is a powerful and cost-effective combination for deploying container infrastructures.
+The added complexity of setup and management may not be worth it for development applications or small projects, but for systems that must scale reliably, it is the only offering on AWS that can compete with Kubernetes-based solutions.

 ### Appendix: Preparing a Container